Mumbai: Corporators want BMC to open restaurants at BEST bus depots!

-Having returned from a study tour of Istanbul, Turkey, group leaders of various parties have decided to float a proposal to make the BMC open restaurants at BEST depots; they claim that doing so will generate revenue and help Mumbaikars because the prices will be low
+Having returned from a study tour of Istanbul, Turkey, group leaders of various parties have decided to float a proposal to make the civic body open restaurants at BEST depots

 Fresh from a ‘study tour’ of Istanbul, Turkey which they were roundly criticised for corporators from the Brihanmumbai Municipal Corporation have decided to float a proposal to make the civic body turn restaurateur.
 So, if all goes to plan, you could be heading to your nearest BEST bus depot to eat ‘reasonably-priced’ food at a BMC-owned restaurant.